robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 ------------------------

 - Often a good idea to add overall documentation to test case files.

 - Should contain background information, why tests are created, notes about execution environment, etc.

 - Do not just repeat test suite name.

-  - Better not to have documentation all if it is not really needed.
+  - Better to have no documentation if it is not really needed.

 - Do not include too much details about test cases.